Yevnige Salibian

-Yevnige Aposhian Salibian (also spelled Yevnigue; January 14, 1914 – August 29, 2015) was a Ottoman Armenian Evangelical minister, homemaker, and centenarian most known for being one of the last-living Armenian genocide survivors.
+Yevnige Aposhian Salibian (also spelled Yevnigue; January 14, 1914 – August 29, 2015) was an Ottoman Armenian Evangelical minister, homemaker, and centenarian most known for being one of the last-living Armenian genocide survivors.

 Early life and education

 Yevnige Aposhian was born on 14 January 1914 in Aintab, Ottoman Empire, to Esther and Aposh Aposhian, a middle-class Ottoman Armenian family with 7 children.
 Her father was a copper merchant and a devout Christian.

 In 1917, Aposhian witnessed Turkish gendarmes using whips to deport Armenian children during the genocide.
 In 1921, her family were among the last Christians to flee to Syria, traveling by 2 horse-drawn carts.
 She suffered a leg injury from falling off the cart in an accident that killed one person and left her unconscious for two days.
 Aposhian recovered in Aleppo.
 Her family settled in Damascus where she attended an Armenian Evangelical School.
 They later had to flee anti-Christian violence and moved to Beirut.
 Aposhian's mother died of malaria when she was 13.

 Aposhian completed a high school diploma from the Armenian Evangelical School for Girls in Beirut.